YazanSneneh/reading-notes/README.md

 # Markdown
-Mark down is a lightweight text format style text when the browser read it.
+ 1. Mark down is a lightweight text format style text when the browser read it and make it similar to html.
+ 2. the extention of markdown is either **.md** or **.markdown**

 # Why I use it ?
  1. to add details about software